 Never brush hair dry

 Avoid brushing curly hair when dry because it will cause the hair to frizz and separate due to a breaking up of the curl.
-Instead, use a wide-tooth plastic comb to gently detangle the hair when after gently spraying your hair with our Moisturising Detangling Spray
+Instead, use a wide-tooth plastic comb to gently detangle the hair after gently spraying your hair with our Moisturising Detangling Spray

 If you must brush, brush when conditioning

 Sometimes tangles are unavoidable.
 Gently tease out knots when the hair is wet, and well-lathered with conditioner.
 Start at the ends and hold the hair near the knot and very gently work the brush through the hair, a small section at a time.

 In movies, the star steps out of the shower and rubs her hair vigorously to dry it.
 In real life, curly hair should be patted and gently squeezed dry to avoid breaking up the curl and creating the dreaded frizz.